Ketosis Questions & Answers

 Vitamin C, flavonoids and dietary fibers are some of the nutrients you can’t get through proteins or fats.
 While it may be possible to supplement these without adding carbs, it would take a LOT more effort than it would be worth.
 In order to burn off 10 grams of carbs, it only takes 40 calories and that is way too low to risk your health over.

 Until now, there have only been two types of keto supplements on the market.
 Although both have some impact on ketosis, neither is sufficient to adequately enhance ketosis.
-Please see “Do keto pills work?” for information on supplements designed for enhancing ketosis.
+Please see “What are ketosis pills and are keto pills safe for weight loss?” for information on supplements designed for enhancing ketosis.

 The first type of supplement is based on adding exogenous ketones to the diet.
 Basically, the ketones that your body produces during ketosis are taken in pill form (or other route) to raise your blood ketone levels.